Genome: Distinguishes between human, mouse and other genomes.

 Input type: SFmap mandatory input is a sequence or a list of sequences.

-The minimal length for a sequence is 21 bp and the maximal is 25,000 bp
+The minimal length for a sequence is 21 bp and the maximal is 5,000 bp.

-(This is a limitation of BLAT, used to determine the genomic coordinates).
-If you have longer sequences, please divide them into segments up to 25,000 bp long.
+If you have longer sequences, please divide them into segments up to 5,000 bp long.

 There are two available formats for the input sequences: